LuLi0077/Robotics/Kinematics/README.md

 Use knowledge of kinematics and ROS to manipulate a robotic arm in simulation with six degrees of freedom to pick up an object from one location and place it in another without running into obstacles.

-* `simple_arm` - a mini-project to better understand pub-sub architecture in ROS
+* `simple_arm` - a mini-project to better understand pub-sub architecture in ROS.

 * `kuka_arm` -

   * `urdf/kr210.urdf.xacro` - contains all the robot specific information like links, joints, actuators, etc.
-  * `urdf/kr210.gazebo.xacro` - contains gazebo specific information like robot material, frictional constants, and plugins to control the robot in gazebo
+  * `urdf/kr210.gazebo.xacro` - contains gazebo specific information like robot material, frictional constants, and plugins to control the robot in gazebo.
   * `scripts/IK_server.py` - implements a ROS Server Node that caters to the `CalculateIK.srv` service.
 It receives end-effector poses from the pick and place simulator and is responsible to perform Inverse Kinematics, providing a response to the simulator with calculated joint variable values (six joint angles in our case).

 * `kr210_claw_moveit` - contains all the configuration and launch files for using the kuka_arm with the MoveIt!
-Motion Planning Framework
+Motion Planning Framework.

-* `gazebo_grasp_plugin` - Gazebo Model plugin(s) which handle/help grasping in Gazebo
+* `gazebo_grasp_plugin` - Gazebo Model plugin(s) which handle/help grasping in Gazebo.

 ## Intro to [Kinematics](https://en.wikipedia.org/wiki/Kinematics)